SherG/cool-iron/blog/chatgpt-google-code-red.md

 <img src="https://res.cloudinary.com/icecloud7/image/upload/v1672599194/SignalFox/google-serp-vs-chatgpt_gy7ww1.png" />

 It's easy to cherry-pick ChatGPT wins (or potential wins).
-You're still stuck with lots of non-results.
+You're still stuck with lots of _non_-results.

 <img src="https://res.cloudinary.com/icecloud7/image/upload/v1672599571/SignalFox/schedule-query-chatgpt-vs-google_p2twpr.png" />

 ## ChatGPT vs Google Search

 In comparing ChatGPT with Google, it's worth noting what the former doesn't do.

+### Sorry, no internet access

 For example, ChatGPT can't currently access the internet to retrieve information.
 And it doesn't seem to provide users with clickable references or sources unless you ask it to.